Chart Color Schemes

 Residential development activity is lower than average in Bathurst Surrounds according to AreaSearch's national comparison of local real estate markets

-When compared to the Rest of NSW, Bathurst Surrounds has similar levels of development per person, maintaining market balance consistent with the broader area.
-All new construction in the area has consisted of detached houses, preserving its low-density nature and attracting space-seeking buyers.
-The estimated population density is around 352 people per dwelling approval, reflecting a quiet and low-activity development environment.
-Future projections indicate Bathurst Surrounds adding approximately 784 residents by 2041.
+All new construction in the area has been detached houses, preserving its low-density nature and attracting space-seeking buyers.
+As of now, there are an estimated 352 people per dwelling approval in the area, reflecting its quiet development environment.
+Future projections indicate Bathurst Surrounds will add 792 residents by 2041.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development